aws-samples/sample-field-workforce-safety-ai-assistant/README.md

 - Bootstrap the CDK environment
 - Deploy all required resources using CDK

+6. After successful deployment, go to the newly created stack **Outputs** tab.
+Look for the **FrontendUrl** output - this is your application URL.
+Click on the URL to open the application

 #### Option 2: Deploy using CDK directly

 ##### Prerequisites